-In this post, we will see how you can export and back up your Device Drivers using PowerShell in Windows 10.
-Windows 10 ships with PowerShell v 5 which is a command-line shell and scripting language, built on the .NET Framework, designed for system administration, IT professionals and developers.
+In this post, we will see how you can export and back up your Device Drivers using PowerShell in Windows 11/10.
+Windows 11/10 ships with PowerShell which is a command-line shell and scripting language, built on the .NET Framework, designed for system administration, IT professionals and developers.
 We have already seen a bunch of posts where we have seen how PowerShell can help us simplify carrying out of tasks.
 You can update Windows Defender definitions, list Drives, uninstall Universal apps, find scheduled tasks queued status, create System Image, create a desktop shortcut to open Windows Store apps, and even get an Installed Driver list, to mention a few.

 Backup Windows Drivers using PowerShell

 Open PowerShell as an Administrator.
 To open an elevated PowerShell prompt, in the taskbar search, type powershell.
 Now see the result Windows PowerShell which appears on the top.
 Right-click on it and select Run as Administrator.

 We will be using the Export-WindowsDriver cmdlet to back up your drivers.
 The Export-WindowsDriver cmdlet exports all third-party drivers from a Windows image to a destination folder.